pramnora/my-azure-sites/README.md

 *NOTE(1)*: If you leave the server running, constantly; then, it's likely you will be charged money;
 therefore, once you've hit 'start'...remember to hit 'stop', afterwards...whenever done testing.

-*NOTE(2)*: Individual web sites are served using: 001 (as the [index.html] web page will be served up, automatically);
+*NOTE(2)*: Individual web sites are called using their folder name: 001 (as the [index.html] web page will be served up, automatically);
-           individual web pages are served using their full filename/plus, filename extension: 001.html
+           individual web pages are called using their full filename/plus, filename extension: 001.html